Three challenges banks will face with PSD2

 At the surface, APIs appear refreshingly simple.
 However, that’s only because IT teams are busy underneath doing the heavy lifting to create and maintain the new APIs and the systems they rely on.

 The risk of performance problems is high.
-At this stage, the day-to-day usage of PSD2 APIs is very difficult to predict.
 At any given moment, dozens of internal systems could be receiving requests from multiple PSD2 APIs.
 The demand triggered by a successful third-party marketing campaign could easily create unexpected performance problems with a cascading effect on the user experience.
 The damage will be intensified by the ease with which customers can switch to a new bank whilst still being able to use the same technology.
-It is well documented that banks that are slow to address issues can expect to lose customers.
 For example, 80 per cent of respondents to a recent Attention Span Survey said they deleted an app because of poor performance.

 The picture for unprepared organisations is grim, but it needn’t be.
-In recent months, we’ve been working with financial services organisations to help them understand how a unified application performance monitoring (APM) solution can reduce some of the biggest risks associated with the new regulatory environment.
 Above all, it is important to recognise that disparate monitoring, alerting, and log aggregation tools are likely to fall short.
 Organisations need the end-to-end visibility provided by a unified solution to ensure speedy root-cause analysis and minimise downtime.

 Faster, proactive issue identification and accelerated mean time to resolution (MTTR) are among the top reasons for adopting unified APM.